-A The juvenile officer shall ensure dispositional recommendations are within the appropriate statutory limitations, provided consistently for similarly-situated circumstances, proposed in light of the least intrusive level of intervention for the family, germane to the safety and well-being of the child, and reasonable based on the relevant factors of the case.
+A. The juvenile officer shall ensure dispositional recommendations are within the appropriate statutory limitations, provided consistently for similarly-situated circumstances, proposed in light of the least intrusive level of intervention for the family, germane to the safety and well-being of the child, and reasonable based on the relevant factors of the case.

-B. The juvenile officer shall provide information available to and utilized by the juvenile officer in formulating recommendations with all parties, including the child abuse and neglect.
+B. The juvenile officer shall provide information available to and utilized by the juvenile officer in formulating recommendations with all parties, including the Court Appointed Special Advocate where applicable.

+Dispositional considerations are critical to the intended outcome in matters of child abuse and neglect.
 Dispositional recommendations can provide a pathway to permanency and successful resolution to the case and require the juvenile officer's diligence in adhering to informed practices and collaborative problem-solving.
 The juvenile officer must resolve to carefully manage his or her role in the child welfare process as that of a team member and carefully consider the views of the other parties and stakeholders in making dispositional recommendations.